alinobrasil/the_graph_getting_started/The Graph Quick Start.md

 2. Deploy & Publish
 3. Query from your dapp

-Pricing: **All developers receive 100K free queries per month on the decentralized network**.
-After these free queries, you only pay based on usage at $4 for every 100K queries.
+Pricing:
+ - The rate-limited test endpoints in Studio are free.
+ - API calls for the decentralized network are pay-per-use at $4 per 100K queries. **The first 100K queries are free!**

 Here’s a step by step walk through: